-Every mobile phone and mobile network is different, so you may not be able to download the TouchBanking App to your phone.
+Every mobile phone and mobile network are different, so you may not be able to download the RSNB Bank Mobile App to your phone.
 If you're having trouble, contact your mobile service carrier to make sure your phone supports application downloads.

 Currently, the app is not supported on tablets.
 You may be able to use the mobile web link on your tablet by typing the address you received on your phone.
 Please note the URL is case sensitive.